 Diaper output, especially urination but also “stooling” (pooping), will increase over the first week.
 One way to estimate your baby’s milk intake is:

-- Over the second and third days, a minimum of 2 to 3 wet diapers and 2 stools4 indicate that your baby is nursing effectively and getting the milk she or he needs.
+- Over the second and third days, a minimum of 2 to 3 wet diapers and 2 stools4 indicate that your baby is nursing effectively and getting the milk they need.

 - Five or more wet diapers, with the color becoming a pale yellow, and at least two stools are considered indicative of good intake on the fourth and fifth days.

 - For the rest of the baby’s first month, the baby should have at least two yellowish (mustard color is common), loose stools the size of a U.S. quarter or larger and six or more wet diapers each day.3,4

-- After six weeks of age, many babies begin to stool (poop) less often, so that is no longer a good indicator of intake.3 However, if your baby is producing enough wet diapers, gaining weight as she should, and meeting developmental milestones, your doctor will likely confirm that she’s doing fine.
+- After six weeks of age, many babies begin to stool (poop) less often, so that is no longer a good indicator of intake.3 However, if your baby is producing enough wet diapers, gaining weight as they should, and meeting developmental milestones, your doctor will likely confirm that they’re doing fine.

 Should I put my baby on a schedule?

 Scheduling feedings for a baby who is exclusively nursing frequently throughout the day and night, especially during the first six weeks has been correlated with slow weight gain.3,4 Feeding according to a schedule is also associated with early weaning,1 because scheduling nursing sessions often contributes to decreases in milk production.
 When someone postpones nursing to follow a feeding schedule, they may then experience engorgement, which tells their body to stop producing milk.
 These decreases in turn may lead to supplementation and then weaning.
-Rather than scheduling feedings during the early weeks, watch your baby’s cues, as only the baby knows when his stomach is empty.
+Rather than scheduling feedings during the early weeks, watch your baby’s cues, as only the baby knows when their stomach is empty.